flyingbearxx/SHARKY-SOEN341_Project_F24/Meeting Minutes/Sharky_Sprint2_meeting4_Oct12.md

 **DECISIONS:**
 We will be implementing pair programming practices for this sprint.
-  1. Raghda will implement the importation of a course roaster from a CSV file.
+  1. Hala will implement the importation of a course roaster from a CSV file and the role based login.
   2. Hala & Yasmeen will adjust the CSS file
   3.   will work on Github (add tables)
   4. Hala & Yasmeen will work on feature 1 (oct 12-oct 16)